 English versions

-We’re pleased to make available 'SHOW ME the evidence' features (preprint), Update 2024 as well as the Global Evidence Commission report.
+We’re pleased to make available 'SHOW ME the evidence' features, Update 2024 as well as the Global Evidence Commission report.
 The infographics from our update reports and foundational report are also available for download (in PowerPoint format) in the tables below.

 SHOW ME the evidence:

-Features of an approach to reliably getting research evidence to those who need it
+Features of an approach to reliably deliver research evidence to those who need it

 1. Support systems locally that use many forms of research evidence to help address local priorities